 Neighbors Bank Reviews

-On Zillow, Neighbors Bank has a solid 4.76-star rating out of 5 from about 80 reviews, with many highlighting the ease of working with them, along with the attention to customer service.
+On Zillow, Neighbors Bank has a solid 4.50-star rating out of 5 from about 200 reviews, with many highlighting the ease of working with them, along with the attention to customer service.

-And on Google, they have a 4.7-star rating out of 5 from more than 200 customer reviews.
+And on Google, they have a 4.7-star rating out of 5 from nearly 650 customer reviews.

-Additionally, they’ve got a 4.3-star rating out of 5 on Trustpilot from about 30 reviews, which while not as strong as the other ratings sites, is still considered “excellent.”
+Additionally, they’ve got a 4.7-star rating out of 5 on Trustpilot from over 400 reviews, which is still considered “excellent.”

 The company also has nearly 500 customer reviews on its own website, with a 4.8 out of 5 customer satisfaction rating and 96% saying they’d recommend Neighbors Bank.